Patrick Ogunsoto: Return to Ergotelis

 On January 18, 2008, Ogunsoto returned to Ergotelis signing a 3-year contract.
 He scored 6 goals in 13 matches, helping the club avoid relegation at the end of the season.
 He made another 29 appearances in the 2008-09 season, scoring 8 goals.
 However, tensions rose between the player and manager Nikos Karageorgiou, which led to an eventual fallout with the club's board of directors.
 Next season saw Ogunsoto making a total of 6 appearances for the club, mostly as a substitute.
 On the winter transfer window of 2009, Ogunsoto was loaned to local rival OFI, playing in the Beta Ethniki on a six-month deal.
 He featured in 22 matches total, scoring 6 goals for the club.
-Finally, on August 2010, the 27-year-old Nigerian striker, terminated his contract with Ergotelis on mutual consent.
+Finally, in August 2010, the 27-year-old Nigerian striker, terminated his contract with Ergotelis on mutual consent.
 For his achievements with Ergotelis since his original tenure, he was honoured by club president Apostolos Papoutsakis with a golden emblem of the club.
 In a total of 162 official matches, he had scored 85 goals, making him the club's all-time top scorer.